nllz/IRTF-HRPC/draft-research.md

        (  Authenticity    )
         ( Anonymity      )

+figure 2 - relation between specific technical concepts with regards to their contribution to an enabeling environment for people to excise their human rights

-#### Map cases of protocols that adversely impact human rights or are enablers thereof
+### Map cases of protocols that adversely impact human rights or are enablers thereof
 Given the information above, the following list of cases of protocols that adversely impact or enable human rights was formed.

 It is important to note that the assessment here is not a general judgment on these protocols.
 When they were conceived, there were many criteria to take into account.
 For instance, relying on an external server can be bad for freedom of speech (it creates one more control point, where censorship could be applied) but it may be a necessity if the endpoints are not connected and reachable permanently.
 So, when we say "protocol X has feature Y, which may endanger the freedom of speech", it does not mean that protocol X is bad and even less that its authors were evil.
 The goal here is to show, with actual examples, that the design of protocols have practical consequences for some human rights and these consequences have to be considered at design time.

-### IPv4
+#### IPv4

 The Internet Protocol version 4 (IPv4), also known as 'layer 3' of the Internet, and specified as a common encapsulation and protocol header, is defined in {{RFC0791}}.
 The evolution of Internet communications led to continued development in this area, encapsulated in the development of version 6 (IPv6) of the protocol in {{RFC2460}}.
 In spite of this updated protocol, we find that 25 years after the specification of version 6 of the protocol, the older v4 standard continues to account for a sizeable majority of Internet traffic, and most of the issues discussed here (with the big exception of NAT, see Address Translation) are valid for IPv4 as well as IPv6.

 The Internet was designed as a platform for free and open communication, most notably encoded in the end-to-end principle, and that philosophy is also present in the technical implementation of the Internet Protocol. {{RFC3724}} While the protocol was designed to exist in an environment where intelligence is at the end hosts, it has proven to provide sufficient information that a more intelligent network core can make policy decisions and enforce policy shaping and restricting the communications of end hosts.
 These capabilities for network control and limitations of the freedom of expression by end hosts can be traced back to the IPv4 design, helping us understand which technical protocol decisions have led to harm of this human rights.
 A feature that can harm freedom of expression as well as the right to privacy through misuse of the Internet Protocol is the exploitation of the public visibility of the host pairs for all communications, and the corresponding ability to discriminate and block traffic as a result of that metadata.

-#### Network visibility of Source and Destination
+##### Network visibility of Source and Destination

 The IPv4 protocol header contains fixed location fields for both the source and destination IP addresses {{RFC0791}}.
 These addresses identify both the host sending and receiving each message, and allow the core network to understand who is talking to whom, and to practically limit communication selectively between pairs of hosts.
-Blocking of communication based on the pair of source and destination is one of the most common limitations on the ability for hosts to communicate today, {{caida}} and can be seen as a restriction of the ability for those hosts to assemble or to consensually express themselves.
+Blocking of communication based on the pair of source and destination is one of the most common limitations on the ability for people to communicate today, {{caida}} and can be seen as a restriction of the ability for people to assemble or to consensually express themselves.

 Inclusion of an Internet-wide identified source in the IP header is not the only possible design, especially since the protocol is most commonly implemented over Ethernet networks exposing only link-local identifiers {{RFC0894}}.
 A variety of alternative designs including source routing, which would allow for the sender to choose a per defined (safe) route, and spoofing of the source IP address are technically supported by the protocol, but neither are considered good practice on the Internet {{Farrow}}.
 While projects like {{torproject}} provide an alternative implementation of anonymity in connections, they have been developed in spite of the IPv4 protocol design.

-#### Address Translation and Mobility
+##### Address Translation and Mobility

 A major structural shift in the Internet which undermined the protocol design of IPv4, and significantly reduced the freedom of end users to communicate and assemble is the introduction of network address translation. {{RFC1631}} Network address translation is a process whereby organizations and autonomous systems connect two networks by translating the IPv4 source and destination addresses between the two.
 This process puts the router performing the translation into a privileged position, where it can decide which subset of communications are worthy of translation, and whether an unknown request for communication will be correctly forwarded to a host on the other network.

 This process of translation has widespread adoption despite promoting a process that goes against the stated end-to-end process of the underlying protocol {{natusage}}.
 In contrast, the proposed mechanism to provide support for mobility and forwarding to clients which may move, encoded instead as an option in the IP protocol in {{RFC5944}}, has failed to gain traction.
 In this situation the compromise made in the design of the protocol resulted in a technology that is not coherent with the end-to-end principles and thus creates and extra possible hurdle for freedom of expression in its design, even though a viable alternative that would do this exists.
 There is a particular problem surrounding NATs and VPN (as well as other connections used for privacy purposes) as they sometimes cause these not to work.

-### DNS
+#### DNS

 The Domain Name System (DNS) {{RFC1035}}, provides service discovery capabilities, and provides a mechanism to associate human readable names with services.
 The DNS system is organized around a set of independently operated 'Root Servers' run by organizations around the web which function in line with ICANN's policy by answering queries for which organizations have been delegated to manage registration under each Top Level Domain (TLD).
 The DNS is organized as a rooted tree, and this brings up political and social concerns over control.
 Top Level domains are maintained and determined by ICANN.
 These namespaces encompass several classes of services.
 The initial name spaces including '.Com' and '.Net', provide common spaces for expression of ideas, though their policies are enacted through US based companies.
 Other name spaces are delegated to specific nationalities, and may impose limits designed to focus speech in those forums both to promote speech from that nationality, and to comply with local limits on expression and social norms.
 Finally, the system has recently been expanded with additional generic and sponsored name spaces, for instance '.travel' and '.ninja', which are operated by a range of organizations which may independently determine their registration policies.
 This new development has both positive and negative implications in terms of enabling human rights.
 Some individuals argue that it undermines the right to freedom of expression because some of these new gtlds have restricted policies on registration and particular rules on hate speech content.
 Others argue that precisely these properties are positive because they enable certain (mostly minority) communities to build safer spaces for association, thereby enabling their right to freedom of association.
 An often mentioned example is an application like .gay.